Research Goals and Approach

 the transition towards low carbon energy systems

 Any studies on fluids (water, gases, organic contaminants,…) migrating through subsurface soils and rocks requires a detailed understanding of fluid flow in soil and rocks, the diverse factors impacting fluid flow, and the impact of flow heterogeneities on transport properties.
-These include natural and artificial aquifer recharge, groundwater contamination and remediation, as well as geothermal resources, CO2 storage and compressed air energy storage in geological formations.
+These include natural and artificial aquifer recharge, groundwater contamination and remediation, as well as geothermal resources, CO2 storage in geological formations and geologic hydrogen production.

 Aquifer Recharge and Contamination